-Whether your college student is beginning the first day of her first class in college or just beginning a new semester, she needs to be ready to succeed right from the start.
+Whether your college student is beginning the first day of their first class in college or just beginning a new semester, they need to be ready to succeed right from the start.
 One of the beautiful things about the college system is that students get a brand new start at least twice a year in a semester system (even more if the school has a trimester or quarterly system).
 Students begin a new semester with new courses and new instructors.
 A fresh start for everyone.

 So your student has a fresh start and new classes.
-She needs to show up and begin, right?
+They need to show up and begin, right?
 Well, maybe.
 There’s a difference between students who just show up the first day (and we know just showing up for class is important) and those who show up just a little more prepared and ready to succeed right out of the gate.

-What can your student do to make sure she’s one of those students with that beginning edge?
+What can your student do to make sure they are one of those students with that beginning edge?
 Here are a few suggestions that can make the difference.

 - Have the textbook.
 Colleges are now required to make information about textbooks available to students.
 Your student might wait until the semester begins and then go to the bookstore, stand in line and pay full price, but it would be even better (and probably cheaper) to have the book well ahead of time.
-Online services such as Chegg.com not only sell textbooks (usually for much less than the college bookstore) but also rent books.
-Chegg offers instant access to an online version while the book ships and allows students to return books within 21 days if they end up dropping the course.
-Students can highlight rental books just as they might with books they own, and then they return the book (for free) when the semester is over.
+Online services such as Amazon.com not only sell textbooks (usually for much less than the college bookstore) but also rent books.
+Students can highlight rental books just as they might with books they own, and then they return the book (postage free) when the semester is over.

 - Review the textbook.
 Having the textbook ahead of time means your student can avoid the possibility of the bookstore running out and/or save money.
 But a second reason to have the book ahead of time is to take some time to look it over.
-Perhaps your student will want to get started on some of the early readings, but even if she doesn’t want to go that far, just taking time to look at the table of contents, the introduction, and skimming a few of the graphics will give her a head start in understanding the overall subject matter.
-She’ll be better prepared to hear what the professor has to say about the course on the first day – or maybe even stand out by asking a question or two.
+Perhaps your student will want to get started on some of the early readings, but even if they choose not to go that far, just taking time to look at the table of contents, the introduction, and skimming a few of the graphics will give your student a head start in understanding the overall subject matter.
+Your student will be better prepared to hear what the professor has to say about the course on the first day – or maybe even stand out by asking a question or two.

 - Find out about the professor.
 One student’s idea of an ideal professor may be another student’s nightmare, but knowing a little about the professor before the course begins will help your student be ready to learn from him.
-She can ask other students what they know.
+Your student can ask other students what they know.
 Does this professor lecture a lot?
 Is it crucial to have read the material before class?
 How important is class participation?
 How available is the professor outside of class?
-The more your student knows what to expect, the more she will be able to work well with her instructor.
+The more your student knows what to expect, the more they will be able to work well with the instructor.

 - Check e-mail and Blackboard (or other web service).
 Many professors will reach out to students prior to the beginning of the semester.
 Some just want to say hello and make a connection, but some professors ask students to do a reading or complete some task for the first class.
 Your student needs to check contact and be ready.
 Some instructors use the college web platform heavily and being comfortable with that service before classes begin will mean that your student won’t struggle with the technology.

 - Remember that this is a clean slate.
 The beginning of a new course is a clean slate for your student.
-This means that she has a new opportunity to set the tone of her studies and do well.
-If last semester didn’t go as well as she hoped, this is an opportunity to make some changes to improve.
-If her studies are going well, your student can capitalize on what is working and make this the best term yet.
+This means that everyone has a new opportunity to set the tone of their studies and do well.
+If last semester didn’t go as well as your student hoped, this is an opportunity to make some changes to improve.
+If studies are going well, your student can capitalize on what is working and make this the best term yet.